-Dr. Shah's research interests focus on enhancing pediatric surgical outcomes, healthcare delivery, improving and evidence-based practice establishing guidelines.
+Dr. Shah's research interests focus on enhancing pediatric surgical outcomes, improving healthcare delivery, and establishing evidence-based practice guidelines.
 He has authored numerous peerreviewed articles, written book chapters, and given dozens of presentations to national and international audiences on a full range of pediatric surgery topics.
 He is currently a candidate for a Master of Science in Clinical Research from the University of Kansas Medical Center.